Aurorastation/Aurora.3/README.md

 To update your master branch when ours is updated, simply go to your fork, click the "Sync fork" ribbon and then "Update Branch".

-You can always join us on Discord for questions.
+You can always [join us on Discord](https://discord.gg/0sYA49zHYGnKWM9p) for questions.

 ### INSTALLATION

 This is a sourcecode-only release, so the next step is to compile the server files.

-**Using Byond tools natively is not supported, you need to either:**
+**Using BYOND tools natively is not supported, you need to either:**

 - Compile the server into a runnable binary using the build tools documented [here](tools/build/README.md).